rusic/documentation/widgets/v1/facebook-like.md

 # Facebook Like

-Add a Facebook Like widget to your template
+Add a Facebook Like widget to your template.

 ## Overview